-If you have ever looked in the mirror and thought "I like my hair better when it's wet," you're not alone.
-Our curls, coils and waves are at their most defined state when we are just out of the shower.
-Then we start applying products, touching them, and inevitably drying them and our curls go through a transformation.
-If you are on the hunt for the best way to dry your wet curls so that they stay defined and frizz free, here are the methods and techniques that work for us.
+If you have ever looked in the mirror and thought, “I like my hair better when it’s wet,” you’re not alone.
+Our curls, coils, and waves are most defined when just out of the shower.
+Then we start applying products, touching them, and inevitably drying them, and our curls transform.
+If you are searching for the best way to dry your wet curls to stay defined and frizz-free, here are the methods and techniques that work for us.

-For ultimate curl definition, many curlies have found that air drying is the best bet.
+Many curlies have found air drying is the best bet for the ultimate curl definition.
 For your best curl formation, follow these steps:

 - Blot your hair dry with a microfiber or t-shirt to remove excess moisture.